chmitch/mdwguide/src/lab_1/newrev/readme - A Edit.md

 * SSIS code set refactor

 Guidelines will be provided below but you will have to determine how best to migrate.
-At the end of the migration compare your end state to the one we've published into the "final" folder.
+At the end of the migration compare your end state to the one we've published into the "FINAL" folder.
 The detailed migration guide below is here for things to consider during your migration.
 Please follow this [outline](https://techcommunity.microsoft.com/t5/datacat/migrating-data-to-azure-sql-data-warehouse-in-practice/ba-p/305355) and cross-reference it for a comprehensive list of items to consider during a migraiton.

 ## Database Schema migration steps